FailAcademy/learning/wdp-vancouver/_slides/week-05/04b-pong.md

 # Stretch Goals

-- Make it prettier
-- Trigger multiple balls
+* Trigger multiple balls
-- Create balls with special effects (different speeds, sizes, effects, etc.)
+* Create balls with special effects (different speeds, sizes, effects, etc.)
-- Trigger speed changes or size changes of paddles
+* Trigger speed changes or size changes of paddles
-- Fire a shot from a paddle on key press
+* Fire a shot from a paddle on key press
-- Declare a winner at a final score
+* Declare a winner at a final score

 ---